leonkato/ragtime/index.md

 Looking Ahead

 While this prototype is effective, several avenues exist for future enhancement.
 Implementing more sophisticated rate limit handling, such as exponential backoff and retries, would improve robustness and efficiency.
 Experimenting with different embedding models (like Cohere or Voyage) or LLMs could yield performance improvements or cost benefits.
-For certain types of queries, particularly those seeking specific commands or shortcuts, extracting this information into a structured format during preprocessing might allow for faster, more direct lookups, potentially bypassing the LLM entirely.
-Advanced retrieval techniques like query transformation or result re-ranking could also be explored.
-Finally, packaging the RAG chain into an interactive web UI (using Streamlit or Gradio) would make the tool directly usable for end-users seeking help with Transcribe!.
-Implementing a formal evaluation framework using tools like Ragas would also allow for more quantitative assessment of the system's performance.
+For certain types of queries, particularly those seeking specific commands or shortcuts, extracting this information into a structured format during preprocessing might allow

-In conclusion, this RAG prototype effectively demonstrates how generative AI, when thoughtfully combined with retrieval techniques and prompt engineering, can transform static technical documentation into a far more accessible and responsive knowledge resource.
-It serves as a valuable starting point for building truly helpful,